-Resident freshmen are automatically subscribed to an $800 per semester declining balance meal plan.
-This is billed with their residence hall fee.
-These monies carry over from semester to semester.
+Resident freshmen are automatically subscribed to an $800-per-semester declining balance meal plan (implemented during their freshman year only).
+This is billed along with their residence hall fee.
+Any money left from this initial plan carries over from semester to semester, until the balance runs out, or more money is added.
 Commuters can put any cash value on their ID card for use as a meal card.

-Students who use a meal card are not charged tax and therefore have an 8.375% discount each time they use their card- what a bargain!
+Students who use a meal card are not charged tax and therefore have an 8.375% discount each time they use their card.

 Students with specific dietary needs can meet with the Director of Food Services for specialized meal preparation.

 How can I get involved in activities?

 Attend the club days!
 These are sponsored by United Student Government in September, for the fall semester, and February, for the spring semester.